Power Mode

 To edit these records:

-• Double-click the relevant row in the Power Mode grid.
+• Double-click the relevant row in the Power Mode grid in field or area locked for editing:

 Tip: Hover over any column header in Power Mode to view a brief description of the field.
 This helps clarify the field’s purpose and expected input without interrupting your workflow.